 By installing new, specially-tuned shocks, bushings, and springs, a car can handle better than it did when it was new.
 Another easy way to improve handling is by adding better brakes.

 These are widely available in bolt-on form, which allows for upgrading older cars to disc brakes or adding specially designed brake pads, stronger calipers, and longer, better-vented discs.

 For those who are serious about improving power, turbochargers that force more air into the combustion chamber can add 50 to 100 more horsepower.
 It’s possible to replace the original turbo with a bigger or more efficient one or add a turbo where no turbo was offered.

 Superchargers, another high-performance option, are commonly offered by manufacturers in their specialty high-performance cars and trucks.
 Most people don’t know that the same parts are available for sale to individuals, often offered by the same companies that supply them to the automakers.

 For Trucks and 4x4s

 Replacing an easily-clogged air filter with a reusable one can save a lot on a truck that sees extreme duty.
-A wide variety of electric fans and auxiliary coolers allows trucks to pull more and work harder without overheating.
-For trucks and 4x4s, stronger axles, lower gears and better suspensions are available for models dating all the way back to World War II.
+A wide variety of electric fans and auxiliary coolers allow trucks to pull more and work harder without overheating.
+For trucks and 4x4s, stronger axles, lower gears, and better suspensions are available for models dating all the way back to World War II.